rusili/AC-Android/lessons/android-fragments/README.md

 # Lecture

-During this lecture, we will work through the steps of building a fragment found here:
+During this lecture, we will work through the steps of building a fragment found here:<br>
 [Android Creating A Fragment](https://developer.android.com/training/basics/fragments/index.html).

 ## Build a Fragment to Display your Profile Page for the Grocery Store Employee handbook
 ### Build a Profile Page
 - Create an Android app with one xml page.
 Name the xml %firstname_lastname%.xml
 - On the xml page add a picture of yourself